donguklim/GraphicsPortfolio/README.md

 - Instance density
 - Grass length

-In the image below, the white boxes are located at the center points of the Voronoi diagram regions.
+In the image below, the white boxes are located at the center points of the Voronoi regions.

 ![Voronoi Region](./resources/grass_voronoi_regions.jpg)
-**Grass Voronoi Diagram Region Example:** Box meshes are Voronoi diagram point positions.
+**Grass Voronoi Diagram Region Example:** Box meshes are Voronoi center points.
 Three regions have different colors, shapes, densities, and directional flows.

 ![Linear Interpolation](./resources/voronoi_region_linear_intp.jpg)
 **Linear Interpolation Example:** Grass length gradually changes from the center (white box) to the boundary.

 Voronoi center points are generated using PCG.
-Each point that will become a grass instance calculates its distance to the set of points that will become center points and takes the attributes of the center point of the region it belongs to.
+Each point that becomes a grass instance calculates its distance to the set of Voronoi center points and inherits the attributes of the center point of the region it belongs to.
-The basic PCG only has the functionality to calculate the distance between a point with the nearest point in a point set, but not the functionality to retrieve the attributes of the closest point in the set.
+Basic PCG only supports calculating the distance to the nearest point in a point set, but does not provide functionality to retrieve attributes from that nearest point.

-The functionality to retrieve attributes from the closest point in another point set can be used with a third-party plugin called PCG Extended Toolkit.
+To retrieve attributes from the closest point in another point set, a third-party plugin called **PCG Extended Toolkit** can be used.

-For linear interpolation, each point that becomes a grass instance also retrieves the distance and attributes of the second closest Voronoi region in addition to the distance to the center point of the region it belongs to.
+For linear interpolation, each grass instance point also retrieves the distance and attributes of the second closest Voronoi region in addition to those of the region it belongs to.
-Linear interpolation is performed using these two values.
+Linear interpolation is then performed using both sets of values.

 ## Wind Simulation

-Wind is generated using a leveled gradient noise function.
-There is a UI that allows adjustment of the basic wind force, and force resulting from noise is added to the basic force.
+Wind is generated using a layered gradient noise function.
+A UI allows adjustment of the base wind force, and noise-based force is added on top of it.
-The direction of the moving noise is set to match the direction of the basic wind force.
+The direction of the moving noise is set to match the base wind force direction.

 # ⚙️ Physics-Based Motion Implementation

-While researching papers on grass motion, I found the ID3 paper ([Grass Swaying with Dynamic Wind Force](https://dl.acm.org/doi/10.1145/2856400.2876008)) that uses Bezier curve grass to create motion, just like Ghost of Tsushima.
+While researching papers on grass motion, I found the ID3 paper ([Grass Swaying with Dynamic Wind Force](https://dl.acm.org/doi/10.1145/2856400.2876008)), which uses Bezier curve-based grass animation—just like Ghost of Tsushima.

-Initially, I tried to implement exactly what was described in the paper, but the paper had several issues, and eventually my implementation used completely different calculations and algorithms than those presented in the paper.
+Initially, I tried to implement exactly what was described in the paper, but the paper had several issues.
+Eventually, my implementation used completely different calculations and algorithms from those in the paper.

 ## Basic Dynamics

-In the reference paper, each joint has elasticity that creates a restoration torque to return to its original shape, and the angular acceleration that occurs due to the wind force torque and air friction force torque is calculated every frame.
+In the reference paper, each joint has elasticity that creates a restoring torque to return it to its original shape.

+The angular acceleration resulting from wind force torque and air friction torque is calculated every frame.

-Then, it creates motion using a dynamics approach that updates the angular velocity and angular displacement resulting from the angular acceleration.
+Motion is then created using a dynamics-based approach, updating angular velocity and angular displacement using the computed angular acceleration.

+---

 ### Forces Due to Wind and Air Friction
 When a specific surface makes contact with air, forces are calculated as follows: